 13. Take your home office seat seriously

 We all know that the key to WFM is having a designating place to work, a desk rather than say the kitchen table, or the sofa, or your bed.
 Physically sitting at a desk gets you into that "work mode" and a good, comfortable chair is all part of that mentality.
 So make sure you get your home office chair right, it's worth perusing reviews and testing out a few models before you pick.
-Be sure to check out some of our fave leather office chairs, traditional office chairs and ergonomic office chairs before you buy.
+Be sure to check out picks of the best office chairs.

 14. Let the light in (or keep it out) with shutters

 A good work area needs plenty of light, but at the same time you don't want any glare on your laptop or computer.
-Black out blinds will obviously stop any glare issues but then you are sat in the dark, same goes for curtains.
+Black out blinds are a great home office idea.
+Theu will obviously stop any glare issues but then you are sat in the dark, same goes for curtains.
 Shutters however will allow you to control the amount of light coming into the room throughout the day.
 Plus if you choose something like these California Shutters, in a statement colour they can be used to add a much need splash of colour to a home office.